jasonHYLam/TOP-balanced-binary-search-tree/README.md

 - find() accepts a value and returns the node with the given value.

+- levelOrder() traverses the tree in level order, using iteration.

+- inOrderIteratively() traverses the tree by depth first.
+This uses iteration rather than recursion.

 ## What I've Learned

 - In most of these functions, it was required to check the parent of the node, rather than the node itself.
 This is due to the nature of the tree structure, and how Nodes can only be set to null by setting on Node.left and Node.right.
 Usually, I checked if the parent Node's children's children were null, eg. Node.left.left === null or Node.right.left === null.